avelino/avelino.run/content/foss/2026-01.md

 ---
 title: "Open Source Contributions - January 2026"
-description: "January 2026 highlights significant contributions across 13 repositories, with 47 pull requests, enhancing performance and support for multiple languages."
+description: "January 2026 saw 47 pull requests and significant contributions across 13 repositories, driving innovation and collaboration in the development community."
 date: 2026-01-01
 url: /foss/2026/01
 draft: false
 ---

-Explore the timeline of contributions for January 2026, showcasing an active month with 112 total events across 13 repositories.
-Key highlights include 47 pull requests and numerous code pushes that enhance functionality and performance across various projects.
+Explore the contributions made in January 2026, showcasing a month filled with activity across 13 repositories.
+With 47 pull requests, 43 issues, and numerous pushes, this timeline highlights the collaborative efforts and innovations that shaped the month.

 ## 2026-01-30